asamy/ksm/README.md

 1. `C=1` - Prepare for cross-compiling.
 2. `V=1` - Verbose output (the default, pass 0 for quiet.)

+You may need to adjust the windows version you're compiling for, in that case adjust `_WIN32_WINNT` inside the Makefile manually or pass it through command:
+`make -f Makefile.windows C=1 -D_WIN32_wINNT=0x0602`.

 ##### Cross under Linux

 Install the following packages: